-MOOCs are online courses offered online and open to the public.
+MOOCs (Massive Open Online Courses) are courses offered online and open to the public.
 Students learn the provided materials (lectures, readings, videos) and are assessed by online quizzes and peer feedback.
 While these programs provide good content, they have been limited in their success in creating consistent learning or effective assessment and feedback.
 Arlington has developed a highly successful blended model in which students or staff may propose a course.
 Students take the course along with a staff member who helps create context, community, appropriate feedback, and supplements and approves the assessment.
 Last year, over 150 students enrolled in MOOCs.
 This year, we are on track to double that number.
-Offerings include broad list of titles including: Quantum Mechanics and Astrophysics, Women's Rights and Women's Health, Mindfulness,
+Offerings include a broad list of titles including titles as diverse as: Quantum Mechanics and Astrophysics, Women's Rights and Women's Health, Mindfulness, Criminal Psychology, Food and Nutrition, Philosophy, History of the Middle East, Race and Diversity, and Electronic Music.